nishantmakwanaa/clothing-store/README.md

 # Clothify

-Welcome to **Clothify**, A Modern And User-Friendly Clothing Store App Built With React Native!
+Welcome To **Clothify**, A Modern And User-Friendly Clothing Store App Built With React Native!
 **Clothify** Allows Users To Browse And Shop For Stylish Clothing With Ease, Ensuring A Seamless And Delightful Shopping Experience.

 ## Features :